RaschidJFR/Parse-Server-Backend-Template/Readme.md

-# Parse Server Development Template #
+# Parse Server Backend Template

 This repository contains the configuration file and the cloud code files for running on a [Parse Server](https://docs.parseplatform.org/parse-server/guide/) v3.x backend.
 The package is meant to speed up testing and deployment for when you're working on Parse Server's cloud code.